paulgovan/energyr/README.md

 * storage: Natural Gas Storage Field Data

 # Overview
-energyr is an [R](https://www.r-project.org) containing data from [www.ferc.gov](https://www.ferc.gov). energyr is also the package used for [paulgovan.github.io/eAnalytics/](http://paulgovan.github.io/eAnalytics/).
+energyr is an [R](https://www.r-project.org) package containing data from [www.ferc.gov](https://www.ferc.gov). energyr is also the package used for [eAnalytics](http://paulgovan.github.io/eAnalytics/).
 To learn more about our project, see this [publication](http://ascelibrary.org/doi/abs/10.1061/9780784413012.143).

 # Getting Started
+You can install energyr in R with:

 ```S
 require(devtools)